dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 where an extension is available by import in a Dart file if any of:
 * That file contains an import directive which *imports the extension*
-* That file is a part file and the extension is available by import in its parent file.
+* That file is a part file and the extension is (recursively) available by import in its parent file.

 (One way to visualize the availability is to associate declared or imported extensions with scopes.
 If a file has an import directive